 If you sustained injuries due to a work accident there is a chance you may need a personal injury attorney in addition to a workers’ compensation lawyer.
 The personal injury attorney will work to seek compensation from any negligent third parties, while the workers’ comp attorney will work to make sure that your employer’s workers’ compensation insurance company pays for all the medical treatment and lost wages that at you are entitled to.

 If you’ve suffered an injury while working, it is best you consult with a personal injury attorney to help determine whether you are eligible to file a personal injury claim, a workers’ comp claim, or both.
-At the Law Offices of Prosper Shaked we focus on personal injury cases, but much of our work involves involves work-place injuries.
+At Prosper Shaked Accident Injury Attorneys PA we focus on personal injury cases, but much of our work involves involves work-place injuries.
 In these types of cases, we work together with your workers’ comp attorney if you already have one or we find you the best workers’ compensation lawyer for your case so that you can make the best recovery possible.

 You should never trust a workers’ comp lawyer to handle your personal injury case and you should never trust a personal injury attorney to handle your workers’ compensation case.
 These fields of law are completely different and you will reach a better outcome if you hire experts in each field, not a lawyer who says they do both.

 Understanding the Difference Between Workers’ Compensation and Personal Injury Cases: Explained by our Florida Personal Injury Lawyer